 Yoga Therapy differs from group yoga classes in a few ways:

-Repose offers individual yoga therapy as well as yoga therapy group classes at Repose Studio.
+Repose offers individual yoga therapy as well as in groups.

 Yoga Therapy Heals